Classes cancelled at Vanden High School in Fairfield after threat made, police say

-FAIRFIELD, Calif. -- Vanden High School in Fairfield has canceled all classes and school activities for Wednesday as school district officials and police investigate a threat of violence.
+FAIRFIELD, Calif.
+(KGO) -- A high school in Fairfield is closed today as police and the district investigate a threat of violence toward students.

-The announcement was made on the district's Facebook page just before 7 p.m.
-Tuesday, Travis Unified School District officials said in a statement.
+Vanden High School is in the Travis Unified School District.
+No other schools are affected.

-District officials said the closure was done "out of an abundance of caution and for the safety of our students and staff."
-All other schools in the district will remain open for class Wednesday.
+Officials said they were made aware of the threat yesterday and closed the school as a precaution.

 Classes cancelled at Vanden High School in Fairfield after threat made, police say